Juniper/terraform-provider-apstra/doc_autogen.md

 1. The details for a given `resource` or `data source` may have been previously documented in [README.md](README.md).
 1. Add documentation into the `GetSchema()` function as `MarkdownDescription` elements within the `apstra/data_source_<name>.go` or `apstra/resource_<name>.go` files at various levels:
-   - at the level of each Attributes (or nested Attributes) element
+   - at the level of each Attribute (or nested Attribute) element
    - on each individual attribute
 1. Migrate the example block(s) of terraform config which may have been documented in [README.md](README.md) into `examples/<type>/<name>/example.tf`